equalitie/ouinet/README.md

 All the steps above only need to be done once.

-Finally start the injector.
+Finally, start the injector.
 For the local build you will need to explicitly point it to the repository created above:

     $ <BUILD DIR>/injector --repo /path/to/injector-repo